bernardjason/shop-site/README.md

 the project can be run in a Docker container, with Apache wsgi fronting Django.

-Steps are to package React first, generating html/js.
-Then build the Docker container
+You have to package React first, generating static html/js.
+Then build the Docker container that takes React, Django and some Apache Httpd configuration files to make the Docker image

 ```
 npm run build